codmanidemudia/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. 0x00-shell_basics directroy created
 2. Display the contents list of your current directory.
 3. Write a script that changes the working directory to the user’s home directory.
+4. Display current directory contents in a long format